Understanding the Requirements to Attend DUI School And The MADD Victim Impact Panel:

 For more information on Georgia DUI Consequences, review other sections of this website.

 Our office will help get the best possible result in your case, whether through investigation, litigation, or fair settlement.
-Richard Lawson is a former DUI Prosecutor with nearly 20 years experience helping drivers fight their DUI cases.
+Richard Lawson is a former DUI Prosecutor with more than 20 years experience helping drivers fight their DUI cases.
 Act now.
 You only have 30 days to save your driver's license and your freedom.
 An attorney from this office is available 20 hours a day, 7 days a week.
 This includes both weekends and holidays because your problems deserve immediate legal attention.